cdlewis/cdlewis.github.com/_posts/2014-07-11-subgenerators.md

     yield i
 </pre>

-Thankfully [PEP 380 -- Syntax for Delegating to a Subgenerator](http://legacy.python.org/dev/peps/pep-0380/) comes to the rescue by allowing us to pretend yields from the sub generator originated in the calling function.
+Thankfully [PEP 380 -- Syntax for Delegating to a Subgenerator](http://legacy.python.org/dev/peps/pep-0380/) comes to the rescue, allowing us to treat all yields as originating in the callee.

 <pre>
 def find_paths( self, x, y, path = [] ):